 Maintaining a healthy heart is essential for overall well-being, and green moong sprouts can play a vital role in keeping your heart healthy.

-High blood pressure is another major risk factor of cardiovascular diseases, which can break the walls of blood vessels throughout the body, particularly in the organs with smaller veins like eyes, kidney, brain including heart, leading adverse complications on your health.
+High blood pressure is another major risk factor of cardiovascular diseases, which can break the walls of blood vessels throughout the body, particularly in the organs with smaller veins like eyes, kidney, brain and heart, leading adverse complications on your health.

 6. May Regulate Blood Sugar Levels